oa414/objc-zen-book-cn/README.md

 ```

 The above marks will help to visually separate and organize the code.
 One of the pros is that you can cmd+click on the mark to jump to the symbol definition.
-Be aware that even though the use of pragma mark is a sign of craftmanship, it's not a good reason to make grow the number of methods in your class in a unbounded fashion: having too many of them should be a warning sign that your class has too many responsibilities and a good opportunity for refactoring.
+Be aware that even though the use of pragma mark is a sign of craftsmanship, it's not a good reason to make grow the number of methods in your class in a unbounded fashion: having too many of them should be a warning sign that your class has too many responsibilities and a good opportunity for refactoring.

 ### Notes about pragma